 context of CLs.
 To date, however, there does not seem to have been any

 systematic attempt to encourage the web-publication of these CLs at a

 centralized accessible site for general ACE research and teaching purposes.

 The CLs and demonstration software linked at this site cover ACE applications

-as well as general complex adaptive systems (CAS) applications of possible
+as well as general agent-based modeling (ABM) and complex adaptive systems (CAS) applications of possible

 interest to ACE researchers.
 The ultimate goal of this site is to facilitate

 the understanding of the ACE methodology by permitting people to obtain

 hands-on experience running simple ACE/ABM/CAS experiments under different

 parameter settings with no original programming required and with rapid